 Domestic violence and sexual violence service providers face several challenges and obstacles when providing services for teen victims of dating violence.
 Limited experience in dating may make it harder for young people to recognize abusive behaviors when they occur.
 Even when they are aware of abuse, young people may not trust adults to disclose abuse or adults may minimize abuse in teen relationships.
-Lesbian, gay, bisexual, transgendered and queer youth may experience additional barriers when seeking help for dating violence, particularly if it requires revealing their sexual identity.
+Lesbian, gay, bisexual, transgender and queer youth may experience additional barriers when seeking help for dating violence, particularly if it requires revealing their sexual or gender identity.
 Furthermore, services, policies, and laws that protect domestic violence survivors may not protect TDV survivors.
 This section includes documents that provide information and guidance for working with young people from diverse groups, implementing a coordinated community-based approach to TDV prevention and intervention, and overcoming policy barriers.

 Technology has a major impact on survivors of abuse.
 It can be used by a victim to access help, to strategically maintain safety and privacy, and to remain connected to family and friends.
 It is often used to prove guilt and hold offenders accountable.
 Yet, technology, in its various forms, is also misused by abusers and perpetrators in crimes of domestic violence, sexual assault, stalking, and trafficking.